sepich/containerd-registry-cache/README.md

 Cacheyd can be configured via environment variables:
 - `PORT`: The port to listen on over HTTP, defaulting to `3000`.
 - `CACHE_DIR`: The directory to write cache data to.
 Will be auto-created if it doesn't exist.
 Defaults to `/tmp/cacheyd`.
+- `DEBUG`: Set to any non-empty value to use the debug logger.
+This will log request headers which may contain credentials.

 ### Kubernetes Manifest Example